Labor proposal could upend rules for gig workers, companies

 Misclassifying workers as independent contractors denies those workers protections under federal labor standards, promotes wage theft, allows certain employers to gain an unfair advantage over businesses, and hurts the economy, the department said Tuesday.

+Still, Uber on Tuesday called the proposal a "measured approach," saying the rule would essentially be "returning us to the Obama era, during which our industry grew exponentially."

+"The Department of Labor listened to drivers, who consistently and overwhelmingly state that they prefer the flexibilty that comes with being an independent contractor," the statement added.
+"In a time of deep economic uncertainty, it's crucial that the Biden administration continues to hear from the more than 50 million people who have found an earning opportunity with companies like ours."

-The misclassification of workers has negatively impacted delivery workers, custodians, truck drivers, waiters, construction workers and more, according to the department.
+The misclassification of workers has negatively impacted delivery workers, custodians, truck drivers, waiters, construction workers and more, according to the Labor Department.

 “While independent contractors have an important role in our economy, we have seen in many cases that employers misclassify their employees as independent contractors, particularly among our nation’s most vulnerable workers,” said Secretary of Labor Marty Walsh in a prepared statement.
 “Misclassification deprives workers of their federal labor protections, including their right to be paid their full, legally earned wages.”